Geranium

 three-way effect:

-attaching to the mucous membrane cells and stimulates the body’s
+from attaching to the mucous membrane cells and stimulates the

-immune system in such a way that both bacteria and viruses are
+body’s immune system in such a way that both bacteria and

-body to expel contaminated mucous making conditions less suitable
+the body to expel contaminated mucous making conditions less

-stabilization of the immune system prevents a re-infection and the
+the stabilization of the immune system prevents a re-infection

-vicious circle of infection, short recovery phase and new
+and the vicious circle of infection, short recovery phase and

-alternative to the conventional therapy of treating respiratory
+good alternative to the conventional therapy of treating

 NEURODEGENERATIVE DISEASES